Whenever I have breakfast at a dim sum restaurant, the menu often includes an exceptional rice dish that catches my attention- Lotus Leaf Rice.

 I use chicken thigh meat which is juicier than breast meat.
 Marinate the chicken with some salt, light soy sauce, oyster sauce, ground white pepper, and cornstarch for half an hour or more to let the flavor penetrate the meat.

-If you like fresh prawn, devein and remove the shell and legs, then rub with a teaspoon of salt and let it sit for ten minutes.
+If you like fresh prawns, devein and remove the shell and legs, then rub with a teaspoon of salt and let it sit for ten minutes.
 Salt is an effective ingredient to remove any unwanted fishy smell of the prawn.
-After that, wash the shrimp with water abundantly to remove the unwanted smell and salt, then drain and is ready to stir-fry.
+After that, wash the shrimp with water abundantly to remove the undesirable smell and salt, then drain and be ready to stir-fry.

 The dried seafood and mushrooms

 Clean the dried shrimp with water, then soak it for half an hour to rehydrate it before cooking.
-Some recipes also include dried scallop, but I omit it since I use abalone in the recipe.
+Some recipes also include dried scallops, but I omit them since I use abalone.

 Other ingredients